Mettler-Toledo/.github/profile/README.md

 * **Engage:** Participate in external FOSS communities and report back on best practices

 ### Get in touch
-Have questionw or feedback?
+Have questions or feedback?
 We are glad to hear from you.

 - Reach out to us via - osco@mt.com